 I wrote many, many, many different versions of the story, and I constantly doubted myself.
 But in those moments I would look at Logan who was usually peacefully sleeping beside my bed and I would remember that no one else is going to write this story for me, and one day I'd wake up regretting that I never tried.

 It took almost 3 months before I found Katrina Fisher (www.katrinafisherillustration.com).
-Her traditional illustrating style of using water colour was exactly what I had been looking for (and not easy to find).
-The Perfect Puppy was her first time illustrating a published book so we were both a fish out of water.
+Her traditional illustrating style of using watercolour was exactly what I had been looking for (and not easy to find).
+I get countless compliments on her work.
+The Perfect Puppy was actually her first time illustrating a published book!

 From signing with Little Steps to getting the published book in my hands took over a year.
 It was exactly how I had always imagined it would be and I am so happy that I never gave up on my idea - the idea I had one cold winter's night at home when I looked at Logan and felt inspired.

 Since then, I've hosted two book launches, sold the book at local markets, had it distributed to major booksellers such as Dymocks, Angus Robertson, QBD Books and Booktopia, been in the local paper, and had it read by The Duchess of York, Sarah Ferguson on her Youtube page "Storytime With Fergie and Friends".